Table of Contents

 - Place the bread in the center of the oven and bake for 25-30 minutes (or until golden brown).

-- Tap the bottom of the loafâif it sounds hollow, itâs done!
+- Tap the bottom of the loa.
+It is hollow, and it’s done!

-Let your bread cool on a wire rack before slicing (yes, itâs hard to wait, but trust me, itâs worth it).
+Let the bread cool on a wire rack before slicing (yes, it’s hard, but trust me, it’s worth it).

-Troubleshooting Common Bread-Making Problems
+Troubleshooting Common Breadmaking Problems

-Even the best bakers hit a snag sometimes.
-But donât worryâbread-making challenges are totally fixable.
-Letâs tackle some of the most common problems and how to solve them.
+Even the best bakers sometimes hit a snag.
+But don’t worry; challenges are fixable.
+Let’s tackle the most common problems and how to solve them.

 - Old Yeast: Yeast has a shelf life.
 Always check the expiration date.

-- Water Temperature: Too hot, and youâll kill the yeast; too cold, and it wonât activate.
-Aim for lukewarm (around 100°F or 37°C).
+- Water Temperature: If it is too hot, you’ll kill yourself; if it is too cold, it won’t activate for lukewarm (around 100°F or 37°C).

 - Environment: A cold kitchen can slow down or halt the proofing process.